 Retumbadero Alto, Cajon del Maipo, with my friends Luis and Dani, also part of my mountain club Wechepun.
 This was my first mountain that required climbing in order to reach the summit.

 So that’s how I arrived into this beautiful world of rock climbing.
 And now that I’ve uploaded pictures climbing in beautiful places, many people have asked me how to start climbing.Awesome, I love it!

-In this article, I sought out the expertise of my friend Ignacio, a runner and mountaineer, an Outdoor Facilitator with Nols and a total expert in the outdoor life, on important topics like Leave No Trace.
-I met Ignacio when I particpated in one of his presentations on “Leave No Trace” practices.
+In this article, I sought out the expertise of my friend Ignacio, a runner and mountaineer, an Outdoor Facilitator with Nols, and a total expert in outdoor life, on important topics like Leave No Trace.
+I met Ignacio when I participated in one of his presentations on “Leave No Trace” practices.

 Step 1 to start climbing: Safety first, find a facilitator and a group!

 If you have never rock climbed, it is necessary that you take a course.
 Or, if you’re like me and you took a course a year ago but then only went out to practice a handful of times… it’s important that you take a course again or go out with experienced people who can and will take time to remind you, teach you, and get you back into the roll of things.